 How you got there

 Well, they’re certainly listening to you now!
 So, now it’s time to start telling that story.
-Use the next part of your summary to show that your attributes and work history have given you the skills and experience that have led you to your current success.
+Use the next part of your summary to show that your attributes, current and work history have given you the skills and experience that have led you to your current role and success.

 “As a Business Graduate, achieving a 2.1 degree at the University of Manchester, I was hungry to forge a successful career.
 Given my unbridled ambition, strong relationship building skills and focus on results, I knew that a sales-based role was the ideal first step for me.